Savjee/savjee.be/_posts/2017-01-13-my-first-year-on-youtube.md

 I've been blogging for a couple of years but I noticed something: I watch way more video's than that I read blog posts.
 Sometimes a video can be so much clearer compared to text.

 So in the beginning of 2016 I finally decided to start my own YouTube channel.
 I would make video tutorials on whatever topics I'm interested in.

+{% include youtube-embed.html videoId='y6yD2-ZIllQ' %}

 # Equipment: what I use
 You might be wondering what equipment I use to make these videos.
 So here is the list of hardware and software that I currently use to make my video's: